IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :IdentifierGenerationStyle
 ++++++++++++++++++++++++++

-By default, Dataverse generates a random 6 character string to use as the identifier for a Dataset.
-Set this to "``sequentialNumber``" to use sequential numeric values instead. (the assumed default setting is "``randomString``").
+By default, Dataverse generates a random 6 character string to use as the persistent identifier for a Dataset or File (e.g. "/DACBXY").
+This default setting is "``randomString``".

+Change this to "``sequentialNumber``" to use sequential numeric values instead (e.g. "/100001").
 In addition to this setting, a database sequence must be created in the database.
 We provide the script below (downloadable :download:`here </_static/util/createsequence.sql>`).
 You may need to make some changes to suit your system setup, see the comments for more information: